DGX Spark / GB10 Cluster Cable

 HP ZGX Nano Cluster Cable: 0.5m QSFP112 400G DAC

 To cluster two HP ZGX Nano G1n AI Station nodes you need one 0.5m QSFP112 400G passive DAC cable in the QSFP112 port on each unit.
 HP's ZGX Nano is a secure, desk-side build of NVIDIA's GB10 Grace Blackwell platform, and it carries the same ConnectX-7 NIC as the DGX Spark, so it takes the exact cable NVIDIA approves in its Spark Stacking documentation (Amphenol NJAAKK0006 / Luxshare LMTQF022-SD-R spec).
-Petronella Technology Group, Inc. keeps it in stock at $159 with free US shipping, while distributors quote $179 to $229 and are usually backordered.
+Petronella Technology Group, Inc. sells it at $159 with free US shipping, in stock, shipping in 1 to 3 business days.
+As of August 2026, retail listings for the same NVIDIA-approved spec run $176 to $285, NVIDIA's own marketplace lists it at $99.99 but is chronically out of stock, and Amphenol's factory-direct store shows its whole QSFP112 line on backorder.

 HP positions the ZGX Nano G1n as a secure, sustainable desk-side AI node, wrapping the GB10 platform in a chassis built largely from recycled aluminum and steel and aiming it at business teams that want a supercomputer-class model host next to the desk rather than in a data center.
 Those same teams tend to buy in pairs so a workload can span two boxes, and clustering them takes exactly one part that HP does not put in the carton.
 The ZGX Nano exposes NVIDIA's GB10 clustering over two QSFP112 ports on its onboard ConnectX-7 NIC.